ldpercy/year-clock/readme.md

 I've started with code from [http://year-clock.net](http://year-clock.net) to use as a base.

-A copy of the original source code is in the [./year-clock.net/](<./year-clock.net/>) directory.
+A copy of the original source code is in the wiki: [./wiki/year-clock.net/](<./wiki/year-clock.net/>).

 How to run
 ----------

 * Clone the repository
-* Open the file `[path to repo]/year-clock/yearclock/yearclock.html` directly in a browser
+* Open the file `[path to repo]/year-clock/index.html` directly in a browser

-No webserver is required, it all runs locally.
+No webserver is required, it all runs in-page.

 URL Parameters